 Over the last two years I have talked around the world with countless attorneys and legal practitioners of every variety, and the question most often posed was, “Do I need to learn to code?”
 Truthfully, this is a personal decision that is more nuanced than it might appear.
 Wrapped up in this question is more than a curiosity about SQL and Python — legal professionals want to understand how much tech fluency they need to thrive in the future and what practical steps they can take on the journey to tech competency.

 So, do legal professionals need to learn to code?
 Not necessarily.
-Do they need to dramatically up-level tech competence and fluency?
+Do they need to dramatically level-up their tech competence and fluency?
 Absolutely!

 Why the fixation on learning to code?

 The main drivers in the rise of learn to code inquiries are the double-headed dragon of the proliferation of technology in legal practice and increased competition among law firms driven by increasingly savvy corporate buyers.

 In 2018, investment in legaltech first surpassed $1 billion and just 12 months later the annual investment surged another 25%.
 While 2020 and quarantine may have placed a slight damper on investment, DISCO’s $100M round and other nine-figure investments and mergers show that legaltech is poised to continue to be big business.
 This investment means big opportunities for people who have a skill set at the intersection of law and technology and savvy lawyers want a piece.

 Over the last decade, corporate clients have exerted increasing pressure on their outside counsel to demonstrate efficiency and their in-house teams to cut costs.
 New roles called legal operations were added at many Fortune 500 companies.
 These roles focused on driving pricing consistency and cost savings for legal services.
 Then in 2017, a global organization called the Corporate Legal Operations Consortium (CLOC) was formed to connect legal operations professionals and further codify the business expectations for legal services.